-- What does the within estimator with continuous treatments? - Here we cannot compare to a reference group - Instead, for each individual panel a regression line is fitted.
-The FE estimate is the average of these individual regression lines - Descriptive interpretation - The outcome difference, with varying treatment - Causal interpretation - The outcome change, with varying treatment - Again the causal interpretation hinges on weaker assumptions - E.g., a within treatment effect results from comparing the outcome of the same person over years with different treatment values - Example: income and happiness - We now use income in absolute terms (in 10,000 EUR) - The FE result is +0.024.
-The causal interpretation is that a 10 Tsd.
-EUR increase in hhincome would increase happiness by .024 - Obviously a very small effect - However, this is biased because of the linear modelling.
+- Within estimator and continuous treatments? - Here we cannot compare to "time before event" - Instead, for each individual panel a regression line is fitted.
+The FE estimate is the average of these individual regression lines - Descriptive interpretation - The outcome difference, with varying treatment - Causal interpretation - The outcome change, with varying treatment - Example: income and happiness - We now use income in absolute terms (in 10,000 EUR) - The FE result is +0.024.
+The causal interpretation is that a 10,000 EUR increase in hhincome would increase happiness by .024 - Obviously a very small effect - However, this is biased because of the linear modelling.
 In truth the income effect is highly non-linear - This is shown on the next slide by using a categorical income variable